symdesign/sketch-auto-translate/README.md

 # Sketch Auto Translate Plugin

-Sketch Auto (Language) Translate is tested with the current [Sketch 53.2](https://www.sketchapp.com/).
-It is a plugin to translate Text Layers and Symbol Overrides.
+Save time when localising your digital designs.
+Sketch Auto Translate Plugin handles your language translations so you create multi-lingual apps within minutes instead of hours.

+The plugin will translate Text Layers and Symbol Overrides from and to any of the currently 40 supported languages based on your Selection, Current Page or the whole Document.

 <table>
 <tr>
 <td>
-For this plugin, you need to <a href="#set-google-api-key">setup a Google API key</a> <strong>— or choose <a href="https://github.com/symdesign/sketch-auto-translate/wiki/Use-without-API-Key">Sketch Auto Translate Pro</a> to avoid any setup.</strong>
+This plugin requires you to <a href="#set-google-api-key">setup a Google API key</a>. <strong>Or choose <a href="https://github.com/symdesign/sketch-auto-translate/wiki/Use-without-API-Key">Sketch Auto Translate Pro</a> to plug-in and use without any setup.</strong>
 </td>
 </tr>
 </table>